vtwoptwo/coinmarketcap/ReadMe.md

 ### Set-Up

 1. Download MongoDB

-I created an account
+*  I created an account and downloaded the commmunity edition
-Downloaded the commmunity edition
+* I created a mongodb:// database to test locally

 2. Set up a .venv env in my local folder